udhos/gitcheat/README.md

     git config --global user.email udhos
     git config -l

+## Index / Staging Area

+"Staged means that you have marked a modified file in its current version to go into your next commit snapshot."

+git add - "add this content to staging area".
+The staging area is the full content for the next commit.

 ## Add

-git add - “add precisely this content to the next commit”
+git add - "add precisely this content to the next commit"

 "Adding the -a option to the git commit command makes Git automatically stage every file that is already tracked before doing the commit, letting you skip the git add part"